wp-plugins/ewww-image-optimizer/readme.txt

 * EWWW I.O. as a stand-alone tool
 * If you would like to help translate this plugin in your language, get started here: http://translate.ewww.io/projects/ewww-image-optimizer/

+= 2.4.4 =
+* fixed: Alt WebP Rewriting unable to find images when WP url and Site url are different (subdirectory install)
+* fixed: Alt WebP Rewriting mangles certain characters due to older versions of libxml
+* fixed: Alt WebP Rewriting parses xml files when it should leave them alone - feeds and sitemaps

 = 2.4.3 =
 * fixed: Alt WebP Rewriting breaks themes with <header> elements